Megill delivers again, leads Nimmo, Mets past Phillies 2-0 - NewsBreak

 Megill delivers again, leads Nimmo, Mets past Phillies 2-0

-PHILADELPHIA — (AP) — Tylor Megill is doing his best Jacob deGrom impression.

-Again pitching in place of the injured ace, Megill delivered his second straight scoreless start and led the New York Mets over the Philadelphia Phillies 2-0 on Tuesday night.
+PHILADELPHIA (AP) — Tylor Megill delivered his second straight scoreless start for the Mets, Brandon Nimmo homered and New York beat the Philadelphia Phillies 2-0 on Tuesday night.

-“Nobody expected him to pitch like Jake, and that’s exactly what he’s done," said Brandon Nimmo, who homered.

 Francisco Lindor had an RBI single for the Mets, who recovered from blowing a four-run lead in the eighth inning against Philadelphia on Monday night to snap a two-game skid.

-Megill (2-0) got his spot in the rotation only when deGrom, a two-time NL Cy Young Award winner, was sidelined by a shoulder problem in spring training.
+Megill (2-0), who got a spot in the rotation only when two-time NL Cy Young Award winner Jacob deGrom was sidelined by a shoulder problem in spring training, again looked like an ace for 5 1/3 innings.

-Megill gave up just three hits, walked none and struck out five in 5 1/3 innings.

-“He’s had big shoes to fill with Jake going down and he’s doing it unbelievably – even more than I think any of us could’ve hoped for,” Nimmo said.
-“Been amazing to watch.”

 After throwing five shutout innings to win on opening day at Washington, Megill outpitched Zack Wheeler (0-1).